MicrosoftDocs/microsoft-salescopilot-docs/articles/set-up-sales-chat.md

 #### Salesforce

-Glossary terms are not supported for Salesforce CRM currently.
+Learn how to add glossary terms for Salesforce in the [Set up glossary terms for Salesforce](sf-glossary-support.md) article.

 ## Step 3: Configure account and opportunity summary